 Further reading and references

-Manufacturer's PIL, Intelence® 200 mg; Janssen-Cilag Ltd, The electronic Medicines Compendium.
-Dated January 2016.
+Manufacturer's PIL, Intelence® 200 mg tablets; Janssen-Cilag Ltd, The electronic Medicines Compendium.
+Dated March 2019.

 British National Formulary, 77th Edition (Mar 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.